 That’s where Let Luc Finance comes in.
 I want you, my friends (and your friends and your friends’ friends), to be able to receive clear, concise information that walks you through the basic foundations of financial planning and gives you the education you need to take action, ultimately moving you closer to financial security and the realization of your dreams.

 My goal is for my readers to learn a little more about money so they can Let Luc a lot more in life.

 Send me an email at email@example.com with your questions, feedback, thoughts, personal stories.
 Let’s talk, let’s meet, let’s make life happen.
 (Please note that I do not accept any guest posts.)

 Virginia Tech graduate (math and statistics).
 Retirement actuary.
 Non-profit country director in Fiji (micro-finance and education).
 Fee-only financial planner.
 CERTIFIED FINANCIAL PLANNER™.

-The beach, quiet mornings, breakfast, dark chocolate, pretty much all things outdoors and adventurous, tennis, music, reading, learning, podcasts, personal finance, can I say Excel spreadsheets?
+The beach, sunshine, quiet mornings, breakfast, dark chocolate, pretty much all things outdoors and adventurous, tennis, music, reading, learning, podcasts, Survivor, personal finance.
 You can find a list of my 30 favorite things here.

 Traffic, craft glitter.

 “Our battered suitcases were piled on the sidewalk again; we had longer ways to go.
 But no matter, the road is life.”